 Are any of your originals for sale?

 Yes, they are... some of them.
-If you look in GALLERIES & SHOP above, then follow the link.
-I also take on commissions to produce original art.
+If you look in GALLERIES & SHOP above, then follow the ORIGINALS FOR SALE link.
+I also take on private commissions.
 If interested, please click on CONTACT above.

 where do you get your ideas?

-Ideas come from everywhere, anywhere... but mostly from observing the natural world.
+Sainsbury's and sometimes Tesco's.
+Only fibbing.
+Ideas can come from anywhere... but mostly from observing the natural world.
 I have been drawing and painting ever since I was a baby.
-I would copy all the animals in my many nature books, and visit the local pond making a note of all the creatures I'd find there.
-In my teens, I began reading fantasy, especially the Elric and Hawkmoon novels of Michael Moorcock.
+I would copy all the animals in my many nature books and visit the local pond, making notes of all the creatures I'd find there.
+In my teens, I began reading fantasy literature, especially the Elric and Hawkmoon novels of Michael Moorcock.
 This began my love of Fantasy and Science Fiction...

-Absorbing all this fantastical literature, my nature art started to change somewhat and become a bit more weird.
+...However, my nature art started to change somewhat and become a bit more weird.
 Birds I drew would have two or maybe even three heads, and be the size of castles.
 Clusters of shells would become ethereal space cities.
 Frogs and toads would become long and s t r e t c h e d.
-And so it began... my journey into the exotic colourful visions of the mind, where one can have great fun exploring the mystical and the other-worldly... a journey that I still walk I'm pleased to say.
+And so began my journey into the exotic colourful visions of the mind, where one can have great fun exploring the mystical and the other-worldly... a journey that I still walk today I'm pleased to say.

 How do you become an artist?

-You draw... lots.
-You look at the work of other artists.
-You join an Art Society and befriend other creative people.
-You always have a sketchbook on the go, take it with you everywhere.
-You leave your home town and go to Art college.
-There is no "proper" clearly defined route to becoming an Artist.
-It is more a way of life than a profession.
+There is no "proper" defined route to becoming an Artist.
 As well as the advice above, all I can say is... do the art you love the most.
-By all means, step out of your comfort zone from time to time, but strive towards being in a position where you are creating work you enjoy.
-To get there though, may just take time and a lot of hard word and practice.
+Step out of your comfort zone from time to time, but strive towards being in a position where you are creating work you enjoy, and getting paid for it.
+To get there though, may just take time... and quite a lot of hard word and most of all, patience.

 who are your favourite artists and INFLUENCES?